sachinsu/sachinsu.github.io/work_journal/software.md

             the server in message form.
 For example, EventSource is a useful   approach for handling things like social media status updates, news   feeds, or delivering data into a client-side storage mechanism like   IndexedDB or web storage.

   - UI
+      - Micro frontend - the user interface elements that interact on behalf of the servicesare  emitted  from  the  services  themselves.
      - Server side web app or SPA
          - Use traditional web applications when:
              - Your application’s client-side requirements are simple or even read-only.